Meet the Team

 His family all served during World War Two.
 His father was at Dunkirk and went on to serve with the 8th Army in North Africa and Italy.

 He also has a strong connection with the Great War.
 His grandfather William James Eden, who as a professional soldier was serving with the 2nd Battalion Kings Royal Rifle Corps, was killed on the 31st October 1914 at First Ypres during the battle of Gheluvelt.
 He is remembered on the Menin Gate.

 Tony has no picture of his grandfather and would dearly love one so if anyone out there has a picture of Rifleman W J Eden, a copy would be most appreciated.

 Tony has guided many battlefield tours over the years working with many groups and associations and regiments.
 Recently he was the lead guide for a ‘Joint Defence Force tour’.

-Tony is married to Allison and they have a daughter Olivia and a mad Jack Russell called Monty.
+Tony is married to Allison and they have a daughter Olivia and a typical Jack Russell called Monty.

 Allison shares her time between her ‘proper’ job as Media Relations Manager for a car importer in Milton Keynes and working with Tony for Rifleman Tours.
 Her skills at arranging events and attention to detail, helps Rifleman Tours put together their excellent battlefield tour packages.